So much to explore!

 The underwater landscape of this dive site is a real surprise!
 A labyrinth of different canyons, tunnels, steep walls and overhangs make it playful.
 Due to the shallow depth an easy dive and very suitable for underwater photography.

-Depth: 5 - 13 meters.
+Depth: 5 - 13 metres.

 Submarine Rock *